 Economist, specialist on Balkans and Eastern Europe.
 She has been active in several internationalist associations since the 1960s.
 Founding member of Espaces Marx.
 Member of the scientific council of the French association ATTAC.

 Catherine Samary, born in 1945, received her PhD in economics at the University of Paris X: Nanterre.
 Her thesis dealing with the different economic reforms in Titoist Yugoslavia was published as Le Marché contre l'autogestion, l'expérience Yougoslave, Paris, PubliSud/La Breche, 1988.
 Before retiring, she taught at the Université Paris-Dauphine, where she was also involved as researcher in the IRISSO (Inter-disciplinary Institute of Research in Social Sciences); she worked as an associate of the Institut d'Etudes Européennes at the Université Paris 8, where she lectured on eastward enlargement of the European Union.
-Her scientific research has focused on:

 theoretical and practical questions of socialism; planning, market, relationship of property and different forms of democracy; emancipation, ownership and citizenship; secularism, emancipation and religion;